-Effective the beginning of the pay period following Council adoption (06/28/2020), employees who are required to wear FR uniforms shall receive an increase to the lump sum allowance, given once per year, from \$360.00 to \$382.00, and employees required to wear non-caloric uniforms shall receive an increase to the lump sum allowance, given once per year, from \$120.00 to \$127.00.
-The lump sums shall be provided the pay period containing July 1.
+The salary survey average as of July 1, 2023, was 7.92%; therefore, effective the beginning of the pay period following Council adoption, the uniform allowance will be increased by 4%.
+As such, effective the beginning of the pay period following Council adoption, employees who are required to wear FR uniforms shall receive a 4% increase to the lump sum allowance, or a pro rata share thereof, given once per year, from \$405.00 to \$421.20.
+Employees required to wear non-caloric uniforms shall receive a 4% increase to the lump sum allowance, or a pro rata share thereof, given once per year, from \$135.00 to \$140.40.